 This directive modifies the response headers to the client when the status code is 200, 201, 204, 206, 301-304, 307, or 308.
 When the 'always' parameter is present, it works for all status codes.
 CDNetworks has made the following major changes to the open-source version:

-repeat: (default) Add the header to the client response, regardless of whether the header exists in the upstream response.
+: (default) Add the header to the client response, regardless of whether the header exists in the upstream response.
+Repeating the headers below is not allowed.
+The property validation will fail if any of these headers is specified with 'policy=repeat':

 Limitation: For the following "built-in" headers, the behavior is always fixed, regardless of the configured policy: